ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   "Security Considerations" section some discussion of how the extension impacts the security of DAP with respect to the threat model in
   {{sec-considerations}}.

+* When a document defines a new VDAF ({{!VDAF, Section 5}}), it MUST specify an encoding of that VDAF's configuration like the ones in
+  {{vdaf-configuration-encodings}}.
+The encoding MUST be sufficient to prevent cross-VDAF confusion attacks.

 --- back